What is the difference between a vial and an ampoule?

 What is the Difference Between a Vial and an Ampoule?

 Vials and ampoules may do the same things, but they’re not the same.
 This isn’t news for medical practitioners, but you don’t have to be one to understand the difference.
-Here’s how you can tell.
+Here’s how you can tell:

 Ampoules are Smaller and Can Only Be Used Once

-The nature of an ampoule doesn’t permit anything more than a single-use.
+One of the easiest ways to tell an ampoule apart is the number of times it can be used.
+Ampoules can only be used once.
+The nature of an ampoule doesn’t permit anything more than a single use.
 They’re seamless little containers without a cork and must be broken or snapped at the neck to access their content.
 It’s like breaking a bottle (only you’d have to be more careful here because the content is extremely useful).
-There’s no coming back from that, is there?
+Once you break the ampoule, it cannot be closed or resealed.

 This manner of sealing implies that the content within the ampoule must be protected from external elements such as oxygen.
 The non-reusable nature of the ampoule makes it ideal for single-dose drugs or samples.